factmint/Charts/README.md

 ## Tests

-To see unit tests for the API, run `grunt serve` from the `/api` directory and navigate to http://localhost:1500X/test in your browser.
-To see unit tests for each chart, run `grunt serve` from the chart's directory and navigate to `test/`.
+To see unit tests for the API, navigate to `api/test` in your browser.

 ## Charts